Premature Ejaculation - Topic Overview

 ejaculation is uncontrolled ejaculation either before or shortly after sexual

-may result in an unsatisfactory sexual experience for both partners.
+may result in unsatisfactory sex for both partners.
 This can

-increase the anxiety that may contribute to the problem.
-Premature ejaculation
+increase the anxiety that may add to the problem.
+It

-is one of the most common forms of male sexual dysfunction and has probably
+is one of the most common forms of male sexual dysfunction.
+It has probably

 affected every man at some point in his life.